nucypher/nucypher/docs/source/support/faq.rst

 Note that the times are an approximation, and the confirmation time may vary when gas prices experience more volatility.
-In such situations, transactions may not be mined on the expected time;
+In such situations, transactions may not be mined within the expected time.
-your node keeps track of the transactions and is capable of automatically sending replacement transactions to adjust to a scenario with new prices.
+However, your node keeps track of the transactions and is capable of automatically sending replacement transactions to adjust to a scenario with new prices.
 In any case, we recommend that you monitor your node to be sure that the transactions are being sent and confirmed correctly.